QiuYukang/5G-LENA/doc/source/nr-module.rst

-Figure :ref:`fig-srs-5glena` shows the slot structure and the symbols over which the SRS transmission spans, assuming a repeated TDD pattern structure of [DL F UL UL UL] (i.e., one DL slot, followed by one flexible slot and three UL slots\footnote{In 5G-LENA, flexible slots consist of DL/UL control symbols and a variable number of DL and UL symbols for data; DL slots carry only DL control and DL data; and UL slots consist of UL data and UL control parts.}) and that SRS transmissions occur in F slots (i.e., slots number 1 and 6 in the figure).
+Figure :ref:`fig-srs-5glena` shows the slot structure and the symbols over which the SRS transmission spans, assuming a repeated TDD pattern structure of [DL F UL UL UL] (i.e., one DL slot, followed by one flexible slot and three UL slots and that SRS transmissions occur in F slots (i.e., slots number 1 and 6 in the figure).
+In 5G-LENA, flexible slots consist of DL/UL control symbols and a variable number of DL and UL symbols for data; DL slots carry only DL control and DL data; and UL slots consist of UL data and UL control parts.

 .. _fig-srs-5glena: